GlitchedPolygons/l8w8jwt/README.md

 This command works on Windows too: just use the [Git Bash for Windows](https://git-scm.com/download/win) CLI!

 **NOTE:** If you use the l8w8jwt shared library in your project on Windows, remember to `#define L8W8JWT_DLL 1` before including any of the l8w8jwt headers!
-Maybe even set it as a pre-processor definition.
-Otherwise the headers won't have the necessary `__declspec(dllimport)` declarations!
+Maybe even set it as a pre-processor definition, otherwise the headers won't have the necessary `__declspec(dllimport)` declarations!

 #### MinGW on Windows

 ```bash
 bash build-mingw.sh
 ```
 Run this using e.g. "Git Bash for Windows".
 Make sure that you have your MinGW installation directory inside your `PATH` - otherwise this script will fail when trying to call `mingw32-make.exe`.

 Official release builds are made using `mingw-w64/x86_64-8.1.0-posix-seh-rt_v6-rev0/mingw64/bin/gcc.exe`.